 1979 would turn out to be the group’s moment, and they ended up receiving three awards that year in Australia’s TV Week/Countdown music awards, for Most Popular Album or Single, Best New Talent and Best Australian Single.

-It was the single ‘Computer Games’, released three months later, that got them real chart action, shooting to No.1 in Australia, No.5 in New Zealand, and charting in 20 other countries.
+the single ‘Computer Games’ SHOT to No.1 in Australia, No.5 in New Zealand, and charted in 20 other countries.

 1980 was strong, too, with the release of their second album, Space Race, and a lot of touring to support it.
 But while they did well in NZ, where they performed triumphantly at Sweetwaters festival and saw the album to the No.1 spot, interest in Australia already seemed to be dipping, and the slide would only become steeper.

 By 1981 the group couldn’t get arrested, and everyone agreed that their second Sweetwaters performance was a mere replication of the previous year.
 Despite embarking on their first (and only, as it turned out) tour of the USA and Canada, there was only trouble on the horizon.

 Line-up fluctuations sped up the decline.
 Drummer Richard Hodgkinson departed in 1981, then Kevin Stanton left (albeit temporarily) due to ill health in late 1982.
 Colin Bayley, another expat New Zealander, joined on guitar in 1983, blowing the group up to a six-piece, but nothing helped.
 By March 1984, after two more unsuccessful albums, it was all but over, and the group went into a long-term hibernation rather than officially breaking up.